tum-pbs/pbdl-book/overview.md

   temporal evolutions, where they can yield an estimate of the future behavior of the dynamics.

-Thus, methods can be roughly categorized in terms of forward versus inverse solve, and how tightly the physical model is integrated into the optimization loop that trains the deep neural network.
-Here, especially the interleaved approaches that leverage _differentiable physics_ allow for very tight integration of deep learning and numerical simulation methods.
+Thus, methods can be categorized in terms of forward versus inverse solve, and how tightly the physical model is integrated into the optimization loop that trains the deep neural network.
+Here, especially interleaved approaches that leverage _differentiable physics_ allow for very tight integration of deep learning and numerical simulation methods.

 ## Looking ahead